December 5, 2022SAFETY AND INSPECTIONS

 - Depending on your state and or job site, you may need to have an official Department of Labor OSHA Card

-- These cards can only be obtained through an authorized OSHA Outreach course
+- You can only obtain these cards through an authorized OSHA Outreach course

-Should You Be Providing Construction or General Industry OSHA Training?
+Do You Need Construction or General Industry OSHA Training?